Dinorush/LTSRebalance/README.md

 ### Logging

-When playing LTS, the mod tracks a multitude of player stats and prints them at the end of each round (server-side) for those interested in stats and data.
+When playing LTS, the mod tracks a multitude of player performance stats and prints them at the end of each round (server-side) for those interested in stats and data.

 ## FAQs